Raoulimer/ml_classifiers/README.md

 Forked from Inutimuras Version.
 Aim is to adapt for usage with models trained on the CIC IDS 2018 dataset.
 Written for my Bachelors Thesis

+Current development will continue in a private repository.
+I will push the changes after the conclusion of my Bachelors Thesis.